okabrionz/brionz-hugo-base/content/post/_index.md

 ---
-title: Share and Learn in One Place.
+title: Blog
 description: Type Your Description here.
 image: /img/bronz.png
 ---

+### Hell Yeah!
+You Got it.
+Read, share in one place.